-The IPSF Artistic system is broken down into four parts, namely Choreography, Degree of difficulty, Execution and Presentation.
+The IPSF Artistic system is broken down into four parts, namely Choreography, Execution, Presentation and Overall Presentation.
 Performers will be judged in all four sections.
 The final score is a combination of all 4 parts and the performer with the highest score will be the winner.
-It is important that an performer incorporates all sections into their routine to be awarded the most points.
+It is important that a performer incorporates all sections into their routine to be awarded the most points.
 The minimum overall score a performer can be awarded is zero and the highest score is 100.
-Up to 40 points are awarded for difficulty and execution, with up to 60 points awarded for performance.
+Up to 20 points are awarded for execution, with up to 80 points awarded for performance.
 There are no compulsory elements, and higher points are awarded for performance skills over technical skills.

-Please note all IPSF judges are highly trained in the IPSF Aerial Hoop Artistic Scoring System; however, be advised that due to the nature of an artistic performance, subjectivity cannot be totally eliminated.
+Please note all IPSF judges are highly trained in the IPSF Aerial Pole Artistic Scoring System; however, be advised that due to the nature of an artistic performance, subjectivity cannot be totally eliminated.
 The judges' scores are final.